apache/mxnet/docs/tutorials/gluon/datasets.md

 A [`DataLoader`](https://mxnet.incubator.apache.org/api/python/gluon/data.html?highlight=dataloader#mxnet.gluon.data.DataLoader) is used to create mini-batches of samples from a [`Dataset`](https://mxnet.incubator.apache.org/api/python/gluon/data.html?highlight=dataset#mxnet.gluon.data.Dataset), and provides a convenient iterator interface for looping these batches.
 It's typically much more efficient to pass a mini-batch of data through a neural network than a single sample at a time, because the computation can be performed in parallel.
 A required parameter of [`DataLoader`](https://mxnet.incubator.apache.org/api/python/gluon/data.html?highlight=dataloader#mxnet.gluon.data.DataLoader) is the size of the mini-batches you want to create, called `batch_size`.

 Another benefit of using [`DataLoader`](https://mxnet.incubator.apache.org/api/python/gluon/data.html?highlight=dataloader#mxnet.gluon.data.DataLoader) is the ability to easily load data in parallel using [`multiprocessing`](https://docs.python.org/3.6/library/multiprocessing.html).
-You can set the `num_workers` parameter to the number of CPUs avalaible on your machine for maximum performance, or limit it a lower number to spare resources.
+You can set the `num_workers` parameter to the number of CPUs avalaible on your machine for maximum performance, or limit it to a lower number to spare resources.

 ```python